RahulAgarwal1999/Microsoft-Engage-21/README.md

 **Note:** If you are using Command Line terminal, then restart the terminal to use python

 **GIT SETUP:**
 * Download GIT on your system.
-Download Link : Click Here
+Download Link : <a href="https://git-scm.com/downloads">Click Here</a>
 * An Exe file will be downloaded, open it.
 * A dialog box will appear, keep everyting default, and keep on selecting **‘NEXT’**.
 * The downloading will start and Git will be successfully installed